 Tao Yuan, Liya Li, Yan Zhang, Navindra P. Seeram.”Pasteurized and sterilized maple sap as functional beverages: Chemical composition and antioxidant activities.”
 Journal of Functional Foods, Vol 6, 4 1582-1590.
 2013. https://doi.org/10.1016/j.jff.2013.06.009.

 Sarah Schlichter is a Registered Dietitian with a Master’s in Public Health Nutrition.
-She specializes in sports nutrition and intuitive eating, and recipe development.
+She specializes in family nutrition, sports nutrition and intuitive eating.
 She also co-hosts the podcast, Nail Your Nutrition.